graphile/starter/README.md

 This main command runs a number of tasks:

 - uses [`graphile-migrate`](https://github.com/graphile/migrate) to watch the`migrations/current.sql` file for changes, and automatically runs it against your database when it changes
-- watches the TypeScript source code of the server, and compiles it from `@app/*/src` to `@app/*/dist` so node/`graphile-worker`/etc can run the compiled code directly
+- watches the TypeScript source code of the server, and compiles it from `@app/*/src` to `@app/*/dist` so node/`graphile-worker`/etc. can run the compiled code directly
-- runs the node server (includes PostGraphile and Next.js middlewares)
+- runs the node server (includes PostGraphile and Next.js middleware)
 - runs `graphile-worker` to execute your tasks (e.g. sending emails)
 - watches your GraphQL files and your PostGraphile schema for changes and generates your TypeScript React hooks for you automatically, leading to strongly typed code with minimal effort
 - runs the `jest` tests in watch mode, automatically re-running as the database or test files change